brettshumaker/Staff-List-Plugin/trunk/README.txt

 == Changelog ==

+= 2.0.1 =
+* FIXED: PHP 5.2 incompatibility introduced in v2.0
+* FIXED: A few images in admin didn't make it into the last commit somehow

 = 2.0 =
 * FEATURE: Export Staff Members to CSV
 * FEATURE: Specify which image size to use in the loop by using the "image_size" attribute in the "[simple-staff-list]" shortcode: [simple-staff-list image_size=thumbnail]